preritj/video_parser/README.md

   INPUT_DIR is the directory containing video files INPUT_DIR can also be a zip file
-  OUTPUT_DIR is where RGBD frames and json files are saved
+  OUTPUT_DIR is where RGB frames are saved
 Examples:
 * To process first 100 frames only:
     ```python3 video_parser.py -i INPUT_DIR -o OUTPUT_DIR -n 100```